ltrgoddard/thesis/temp.markdown

     Prynne, ‘“Modernism” in German Poetry’.

 [^221]: Prynne to Riley, 25 February 1969.
 The Olson review was
-    eventually printed in *The Park*, 4.5 (Summer 1969), pp. 64–66, while the Creeley review can be found in Box 19, Folder 327 of Ed Dorn’s papers.
+    eventually printed as Prynne, ‘Charles Olson, Maximus Poems IV, V, VI’, *The Park*, 4.5 (Summer 1969), pp. 64–66, while the Creeley review can be found in Box 19, Folder 327 of Ed Dorn’s papers.

 [^222]: Prynne to Riley, 16 February 1969.